17 resources for care home Activity Co-ordinators and staff – all tried and tested by us for use in care and nursing homes.

 To help you get started, we have put together a pack of eight reminiscence images, all of which we have tried and tested in care homes with older people.

-Here are eight free sample images, together with conversation starters, that you can download for free and print out in colour for use in your next activity session.
+Here are eight sample images, together with conversation starters, that you can download and print out in colour for use in your next activity session.

 Poetry is a highly effective way of encouraging reminiscence – this is because you can introduce a large number of themes and topics in a short space of time and see what resonates best with your residents.